Updated March 21, 2026

 The Park Car is the signature car at the very rear of the train.
 The Park car features the Bullet Lounge at the very rear providing great views back along the track, with complimentary tea & coffee, a raised observation dome and a full-service bar with tables & chairs beneath the dome, where all of the Prestige passengers hang out.

-Photos credit: The Man In Seat 61 The Park Car
+The Park Car / Photos credit: The Man In Seat 61

 The full service bar beneath the Park Car dome